On a Microscopic Representation of Space-Time III: Introduction

 \subsection{Context so far}

 In the first two parts (\cite{dahm:MRST1}, \cite{dahm:MRST2}) of this series of papers we've presented a mostly group-based approach to the Dirac algebra where we've started from nothing but very basic assumptions of spin and isospin symmetries in order to describe hadronic observables in the low-energy regime of the particle spectrum.
-The straightforward part of our approach resulted in a compact SU(4) ($A_{3}$) group\footnote{In this energy regime, counting of (grouped) resonances works well with respect to dimensions of SU(4) group reps (see references in {\cite{dahm:MRST1}} and {\cite{dahm:MRST2}}), especially in the PhD thesis Dahm.} covering independent SU(2)$\times$SU(2) spin$\times$isospin or isospin$\times$spin transformations, dependent on the respective operator representation (hereafter for short 'rep') identifications.
+The straightforward part of our approach resulted in a compact SU(4) ($A_{3}$) group\footnote{In this energy regime, counting of (grouped) resonances works well with respect to dimensions of SU(4) group reps (references in {\cite{dahm:MRST2}}).} covering independent SU(2)$\times$SU(2) spin$\times$isospin or isospin$\times$spin transformations, dependent on the respective operator representation (hereafter for short 'rep') identifications.